lunduniversity/reqeng-phd-course/2024/seminar3-notes.md

 [Sadovski, Aviv, Hadar.
 "Towards a Comprehensive Ontology for Requirements Engineering for AI-powered Systems" Refsq 2024.](https://coursegit.cs.lth.se/bjorn.regnell/reqeng-phd-course-project/-/tree/main/papers?ref_type=heads)
   * Summarize it during the seminar on max 5 min.

-* *Regulatory requirements:* Taka a look at each of these two EU regulations, and for each of them: propose concrete examples of one **data** requirements, one **business logic** requirement and one **quality** requirements implied by these legislations.
+* *Regulatory requirements:* Taka a look at each of these two EU regulations, GDPR and AI Act, and for each of them: propose concrete examples of one **data** requirements, one **business logic** requirement and one **quality** requirements implied by these legislations.
 Choose a concrete hypothetical or real app or domain for which your proposed requirements are relevant.

   * GDPR:
     * https://commission.europa.eu/law/law-topic/data-protection/data-protection-eu_en